IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Experimental Details

-\section{Experimental details}
+\section{Experimental Details}

-We follow the exact same training configurations as those used in the Transfer Learning Library, except we separate 20\% as the validation dataset from the source domain (in the original implementation, validation is performed with the test dataset for Office-Home).

-The configuration of training MDD for Office-Home is as follows: MDD is trained for 30 epochs with SGD with momentum parameter 0.9 and weight decay of $0.0005$.
+We follow the exact same training configurations as those used in the Transfer Learning Library \citep{tllib}, except we separate 20\% as the validation dataset from the source domain (in the original implementation, validation is performed with the test dataset for OfficeHome).
+The configuration of training MDD for OfficeHome is as follows: MDD is trained for 30 epochs with SGD with momentum parameter 0.9 and weight decay of $0.0005$.
 The learning rate is schedule by $\alpha \cdot (1 + \gamma \cdot t)^{- \eta}$ where $t$ is the iteration counter, $\alpha = 0.004$, $\gamma = 0.0002$, $\eta = 0.75$, and the stochastic gradient is computed with minibatch of 32 samples from the source domain and 32 samples from the target domain.
 Also, it uses the margin coefficient of 4 as the MDD-specific hyperparamter.
 For the model architecture, it uses ResNet-50 pre-trained on ImageNet \citep{russakovsky2015imagenet} with the bottleneck dimension of 2,048.
+For the large-scale VisDa-2017, only the architecture is changed to ResNet-101 with the bottleneck dimension of 1,024 under the same training configuration.